zxpsuper/zxpsuper/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on zwsoft
+- 🔭 I’m currently finding for work.
 - 🌱 I’m currently learning javascript vue react angular and soon
 - 👯 I’m looking to collaborate on ...